Dream of:15 April 1984 "Texas Rattlesnakes"

 The next scene was an aerial view, with the camera looking down from above to another cart being pulled by man-like creatures.
-Although the creatures' forms were indistinct, they appeared to be covered with ape-like hair.
+The creatures' forms were indistinct, but they appeared to be covered with ape-like hair.
 Something ominous and foreboding shadowing the scene caused me to become increasingly agitated.

 However, I was beginning to detect one theme of the show.
-The question was whether God caused men to act the way they did.
+The question was whether God caused men to act the way they do.
 Or stated another way – did God control men's lives and their actions?
 I thought if God did control men's lives, then there could be no guilt.
-If God was responsible for man's actions, man couldn't be guilty of anything.
+If God was responsible for man's actions, man could not be guilty of anything.

-My father, who was also watching the show, abruptly spoke up and snapped me out of my thought.
-He began talking about how modern man didn't have enough survival training.
-I had to agree with him.
+My father, who was also watching the show, abruptly spoke up and snapped me out of my reverie.
+He began talking about how modern man did not have enough survival training.
+I thought that I had to agree with him.
 I recalled having once read about a man who had gone completely nude into the wilderness and had lived there for over a year.
 I was intrigued by the concept, and I wondered if I myself should try to survive a while in the wilderness.
 Where could I go to accomplish such a goal?
 Texas would be too dangerous because of so many rattlesnakes.
 I would be afraid to walk barefoot in the buff over Texas wasteland.

-Excited by the idea, I suggested to my father that he and I spend a week trying to survive in the forest, but he said he wasn't interested.
+Excited by the idea, I suggested to my father that he and I spend a week trying to survive in the forest, but he said he was not interested.